A DeepONet for inverting the Neumann-to-Dirichlet Operator in Electrical Impedance Tomography: An approximation

 \section{Network Architecture}

-In this section, we describe the network architecture used in our experiments.
-In order to use an architecture that matches our theoretical findings exactly we use a DeepONet architecture as seen in Figure \ref{NetPic}.
-The input for the Branch network are the measurements of the EIT experiment measurements.
-That is an array of $208$ measurements.
-This number appears because we using $16$ different current setups of adjacent electrodes.
-For each current setup, consisting of one adjacent source and sink electrode we measure the voltage differences (adjacent electrodes) on the other $14$ electrodes.
-Hence, we obtain $13$ measurements per current setup.
-In total, we get $16*13 = 208$ measurements.
-We then use a series of fully connected ResNet blocks to output the same dimensionality as the later defined Trunk network (See Table \ref{BranchNet}).
+In this section, we describe the network architecture used in our experiments which corresponds to the one depicted in Fig. \ref{NetPic}.
+The input for the Branch network are the measurements of the EIT experiment.
+For the numerical simulations, we imagine using 16 different electrodes through which the current will be injected and the voltages measured.
+In practical settings, current is injected by using a pair of adjacent source and sink electrodes.
+For each such current pattern, voltage differences are measured across adjacent electrodes on the remaining $14$ electrodes.
+Hence, we obtain $13$ voltage difference measurements per injected current pattern.
+In total, we get $16*13 = 208$ measurements which can be arranged in the form of a matrix. {Many a times, one uses zero-padding to fill in the missing entries of the matrix to make it a square matrix.} The measurements are then fed into a series of fully connected ResNet blocks to output a vector of the same dimensionality as the output of the later defined Trunk network (See Table \ref{BranchNet}).